John Kirkham Law

 As with residential and mixed-used communities, commercial and industrial common interest developments benefit from periodic governing document updates.

-However, updates are now
+However, as of 2025, updates are now

 Unfortunately, many